NhaDAlvarado/Data_Analysis-Portfolio/Medicare_Analysis/README.md

 ## **Project Overview**

-This project focuses on analyzing the **Medicare Inpatient Charges 2015** dataset, which is part of the **Google Cloud Public Datasets** under the healthcare section.
+This project focuses on analyzing the **Medicare Inpatient Charges** dataset, which is part of the **Google Cloud Public Datasets** under the healthcare section.
 The dataset contains detailed information about hospital charges, Medicare payments, and provider details for inpatient services across the United States.

 The goal of this project is to explore and analyze healthcare data to uncover insights that can improve hospital performance, optimize Medicare payments, and inform policy decisions.
 By leveraging **Google BigQuery**, I aim to handle the large dataset efficiently and perform advanced analytics to answer key questions about healthcare costs and provider performance.